vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 Growing up, torrenting was a big thing around me.
 I was always curious how it worked.

-This curiosity only increased after I had gotten into programming and started to understand the details.
+This curiosity only grew after I had gotten into programming and started to understand the details.
 There is a piece of technology that is so effective yet simple, that, without any marketing, it gained widespread adoption due simply to sheer technical superiority.
 It just worked and people used it.

 So why not write one?
 I did, in C++.
 It didn't work out.
 Half-finished, unstable, not well tested.
 Let's forget it.